Oh, whistle and I'll come to you, my lad: In popular culture

 In 1904 it was used as the title of 'Oh, Whistle, and I'll Come to You, My Lad' in the book Ghost Stories of an Antiquary by M. R. James in which a man digs up a bronze whistle in a possible Templar preceptory.

-It was also mentioned in the series Emily of New Moon by L. M. Montgomery as a signal for Teddy and Emily to meet in the garden.
+It was also mentioned in the series "Emily of New Moon" by L. M. Montgomery as a signal for Teddy and Emily to meet in the garden.

+It gets invoked as a chapter title for The Woman in Black by Susan Hill.

 It is set to music by Thea Musgrave in her set "Songs for a Winter's Evening".